jovotech/jovo-framework/docs/03_app-configuration/01_models/README.md

 ### Alexa

-Some of the features Alexa provides have to be implemented separately in the `alexa` NLU section.
+Some of the features Alexa provides have to be implemented separately in the `alexa` nlu section.

 Here are some examples:
 * Built-in intents and slots (the ones with `AMAZON.` prepended to their names)